Committed to Quality Representation You Can Depend On

 To learn more about how we can assist you, call us at (317) 245-3709 to schedule a free initial consultation.

-The Basics of Premises Liability
+The Basics of Premises Liability in Indiana

 In its simplest definition, an Indiana premises liability case comes about when a person gets injured on another party’s property.
 However, there is only a case when the Indiana property owner, manager, renter, or someone else responsible for safety was negligent or malicious in their behavior.
 Plus, that negligent behavior must be the cause of the injury.